Receiving Your Aid

 - A Financial Aid Warning letter will be sent indicating that the student is eligible to receive one more trimester of aid only.

 - Included will be a statement that if SAP is not met in the subsequent trimester (the trimester of Warning), no further federal aid will be allowed until SAP is again achieved--except through appeal.

 - The letter will include the instructions to appeal and the SAP Appeal Form.

 Financial Aid Probation - SAP

-A student who does not meet either the 67% completion requirement or reach a minimum CGPA of 2.0 will be placed on Financial Aid Probation.
+A student who does not meet either the 50% completion requirement or reach a minimum 2.0 CGPA after the trimester on Warning may appeal and, if the appeal is granted, will be placed on Financial Aid Probation.

 - Failure to meet these conditions in the timeframe specified will result in loss of financial aid for subsequent trimesters.

 Students who feel there are extenuating circumstances to their situation may appeal for reconsideration to have federal financial aid re-established through submission of the SAP Appeal Form and supporting documentation.